indrajittt/Interview-Challenge/README.md

 •	Store user history.
 The user should be able to see his previous selections and also visualize the previously generating graphs/charts for those selections.
 You can further enhance this feature by comparing the different stocks you looked at.

+•	You can get historical data of stocks from Yahoo Finance or other sources on the web.
+Or you can use a Python module like this one here - https://pypi.python.org/pypi/yahoo-finance

 ##What you are encouraged to use
 1. Django
 2. ReactJS